-I recently came across a cartoon in which a young mother forces her children with an “eat!
+I recently came across a cartoon in which a young mother forces her children with “Eat!
 Or I will change the Wi-Fi password” threat.
 I admire her.
 We hardly get our way with that.

 At home, even the Wi-Fi password is controlled by our tech savvy children.
-We are mere subscribers, leeching off the air waves with ‘guest’ privileges.
-So when it is time to crack the whip, I rely on that timeless weapon left with us technologically weaker folks – “I will snip off the wires and hide the modem, ok?!”
-Ah, crack that, Gen Y!
+We are mere subscribers; leeching off the air waves with ‘guest’ privileges.
+So when it is time to crack the whip, I rely on that timeless weapon left with us technologically-weaker folks – “I will snip off the wires and hide the modem, ok?”

-As per American IT giant CISCO’s technology news site, annual global IP traffic will pass the zettabyte (1000 exabytes) threshold by end of 2016, and will reach 2 zettabytes per year by 2019.
+As per American IT giant CISCO, annual global IP traffic will pass the zettabyte (1000 exabytes) threshold by end of 2016, and will reach 2 zettabytes per year by 2019.
 For most of us still living in the age of gigabytes and terabytes, how much is an exabyte?
 An exabyte is approximately one billion gigabytes.
-Further simplified, 5 exabytes would roughly equal all the words ever spoken by mankind!
+Further simplified, 5 exabytes would roughly equal all the words ever spoken by mankind.

 It’s an invasion from the skies.
-As I travel around the city, country or anywhere in the world, I observe that people are either browsing their pads or laptops, speaking into their phones or, the latest fad – taking selfies.
+As I travel around the city, country or anywhere in the world, I see people either browsing their pads or laptops, speaking into their phones, or taking selfies.
 Apparently, no job is complete today till the status update is done.
 On train journeys, we used to covet the window seat.
 Now we hope to get the charging point.
 Long walks with animated discussions on current affairs are being replaced by ‘plugging in’ to your private theatre with Adele or death metal.
 Visit any place of interest and you will see people taking their own pictures endlessly while hardly dwelling on the beauty of the place or pleasure of the moment.
 Virtual joint families spanning several generations exchange notes through ‘family’ WhatsApp groups or Facebook pages.
-Driven by a virtual herd mentality, wishing ‘happy this’ and ‘happy that’ and pouring compliments on trivia has become a compulsive activity today, often at the expense of actual face time or family time.
+Driven by a virtual herd mentality, wishing ‘happy this’ and ‘happy that’ and pouring compliments on trivia has become a compulsive activity today, often at the expense of actual ‘facetime’ or family time.

 Two of the prominent trends are video sharing & online gaming.
-Online gaming is one of the most profitable businesses on the internet.
-A ready vehicle for escaping from the real world.
-Like cigarettes and booze but available off the internet much cheaper and without raising eyebrows.
-The online gaming industry is dominated by MMORPGs, an acronym for Massively Multiplayer Online Role Playing Games.
-According to a study (Game Traffic Analysis: An MMORPG Perspective) by Taiwan University Professor Chin Laung Lei , non-MMORP games have defined end points and allow gamers to break off and regain consciousness of the real world.
+Online gaming is one of the most profitable businesses on the internet today – a ready vehicle for escaping from the real world.
+Just like cigarettes and booze, but available off the internet much cheaper and without raising eyebrows.
+The online gaming industry is dominated by MMORPGs, an acronym for Massive Multiplayer Online Role-Playing Games.
+According to a study (Game Traffic Analysis: An MMORPG Perspective) by Taiwan University Professor Chin Laung Lei , non-MMORP games have defined endpoints and allow gamers to break off and regain consciousness of the real world.
 MMORPGs, on the other hand, have an endless cycle of adventures, and have no mechanism for the players to even take a pause.
-An elaborate mechanism of reward points, relationships and immersive nature of the game ensures that the gamer is addicted over a period of time.
+An elaborate mechanism of reward points, relationships and immersive nature of the game ensures that the gamer is ‘addicted’ over a period of time.

 Evidently, we are becoming consumers with a voracious appetite.
 No wonder world’s biggest IT companies are making a beeline for India.
 Quest for deeper research and creativity of original thought are being drowned in the din of day to day life fuelled by purposeless education, scramble for seats, ‘online’ lives and gadgets that feed instant gratification.
 Are our children losing touch with reality and unwittingly becoming victims of consumerism & consumption in an increasingly globalised world?
 Who is tracking the lost time in gaming, fruitless surfing and endless messaging on social media?
 How many school projects in best of schools go beyond the first few pages returned by Google (Wikipedia, in most cases)?
 I am not making a case for deep research at school level, but I fear that in our mad rush to keep up with the artificially accelerated pace of life, we, and indeed our children, are fast losing the patience to sift facts from fiction, weigh evidence against facts and arrive at well-rounded conclusions.
 Google-read-pronounce verdict (in less than 140 characters, if you please!).
 Quickly copy down the project, stuff it in the locker and get back to drifting.
 Sounds familiar?

-Sure enough, in the years to come, psychiatrics, psychologists and doctors will be laughing their way to banks with rising cases of depression, spondylitis, carpel syndrome and what have you!
+Sure enough, in the years to come, psychiatrics, psychologists and doctors will be laughing their way to banks with rising cases of mental illness, spondylitis, carpal syndrome, and what have you.